 When it comes to food too, Udaipur doesn’t disappoint.
 From local flavors to places serving international cuisines, it has everything.
 During my three days there, I tried street food to gourmet cuisines.
 Hot delicious Kachoris and Samosas, Dal Bhatti Churma, Sumptuous Thalis rooftop dining and wining – a travel holiday in Udaipur are no less about gaining calories either.

 And if you’re looking for recommendations on top tourist highlights or what to see in Udaipur, let’s talk about that too, in detail!

 Places To Visit In Udaipur

-This is the oldest, the largest and the most frequented lakes in the city.
+This is the oldest, the largest and the most frequented lake in the city.
 The best time to visit Lake Pichola in Udaipur is sunset or sunrise (sunrise for a quiet experience).
 Visit Lake Pichola to enjoy a romantic scene of lofty palaces, temples and bathing ghats, surrounding a mesmerising lake.

-This is one of the best architectural marvels in entire Rajasthan.
+This is one of the best architectural marvels in the entire Rajasthan.
 Located by the banks of Lake Pichola, the City Palace in Udaipur is certainly one of the top places to visit.
 From Rajasthan tourism’s website to most travel blogs on Udaipur, you will find humble mentions of City Palace, almost everywhere.

 Fateh Sagar Lake